The continent of Europe holds dozens of the most popular travel destinations in the world.

-With over 20 million visitors a year, and a dense urban maze of streets, Venice is a complex destination to visit.
+Venice is a complex destination, with over 20 million visitors a year and a dense urban maze of streets.

-If you want to have a unique experience, there are many lesser-known, yet beautiful places that allow you to explore more of Venice’s unique history and heritage.
+If you want to have a unique experience, many lesser-known yet beautiful places allow you to explore more of Venice’s unique history and heritage.

 It will save you hours of waiting at the Tower’s Bell in San Marco Square.
 And to explore more of its fascinating history, there are many more unusual places of Venice to uncover.